 Healing Waters will engage people in healthy outdoor activities, including learning to enjoy being in, on or by the water safely and with care for the environment; and in mapping, recognising, establishing and considering publicising suitable places for swimming or for other recreational uses of the rivers.

 These two projects are part of a wider set of projects, The Brecks Fen Edge & Rivers Landscape Partnership Scheme (BFER), supported by the National Lottery Heritage Fund.
-The project area, Breckland, is in Suffolk and Norfolk.
+The project area, The Brecks, is on the Suffolk and Norfolk border.
 The project will run 2020-2024.

 Reasons for the project